JereKuusela/valheim-structure_tweaks/publish/README.md

 - Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
 - Max support with infinite health: Pieces with infinite health have max structure support.
 - No enemy targeting when no creator: Enemies won't target neutral structure.
+- No spawn point suppression: Spawn points can't be suppressed with player base (excludes normally respawning).
 - Override collision : Collision can be overridden (requires reloading the area).
 - Override effects : New area effects can be added.
 - Override falling : Object fall behavior can be overridden.